Mahidharapura Kingdoms: Rise of Mahidharapura: 1080 – 1200s

 The house of Mahidharapura, which originated from the Korat plateau, ruled Angkor for about half of the 500 years of the Angkorian era.
+Songsiri, reporting O. W. Wolters, gives the line a northern Cambodian origin instead, and describes the first half of the 12th century as a period in which it was prominent for several decades, so that two dynasties overlapped in competition for control of Angkor.
+Suryavarman II held the line of Suryavarman I, which Michael Vickery later derived from the east, in the Mekong delta.
+Baker and Pasuk describe the line as a local family that adopted the Sanskrit name Mahidharapura and built at Phimai a temple of precisely symmetrical plan whose main tower carries a curved lotus form found nowhere else.
+On their account Angkor Wat was afterwards built with the same precision and the same lotus towers as Phimai, on a far greater scale.
 During this period, the Mahidharapura center on the plateau was gradually shifted from Kasitindrakama to Vimayapura, which served as an Angkorian's major administrative center in the Phimai region since the late 13th century.
 Another significant regional center was the Prasat Phanom Wan area.
-The last king of the dynasty, Jayavarman IX, was overthrown in 1336 by an usurper, Trasak Paem of the Trasak Paem house.
+The last king of the dynasty, Jayavarman IX, was overthrown in 1336 by a usurper, Trasak Paem of the Trasak Paem house.
 Angkor then began to decline.
 Under the rule of Mahidharapura dynasty, several temples were constructed, notably the Dharmacalas or "rest houses" along the route that connected Yaśodharapura to Kasitindrakama and Vimayapura.
+The Preah Khan inscription of 1191 counts seventeen such lodgings with hearths on the road from the capital to Vimāya, against fifty-seven on the roads to Campā and 121 in all, and it names no road running west.
 Some stone temples from the 12th century were discovered to be erected on the locations of prior brick temples, including Prasat Phanom Rung, which was built over a site formerly occupied by a series of 7th–8th-centuries brick temples, and the 11th-century-built Prasat Phanom Wan, where some brick structures of the 7th–9th centuries were discovered.